-At the end of each examination diet, the results of all candidates are combined and the pass/fail boundaries are agreed at a single standard setting meeting attended by representatives of each of the Colleges.
-Each standard setting meeting begins with an analysis of the level of discrimination and facility of each of the circuits and their constituent stations, including a review of candidate, examiner and Assessor feedback, to ensure consistency and comparability of demand.
+Each standard setting meeting continues to begin with an analysis of the level of discrimination and facility of each of the circuits and their constituent stations, including a review of candidate, examiner and Assessor feedback, to ensure consistency and comparability of demand.

-Each candidate's performance on each of the examined stations is assessed in two ways:
+Each candidate's performance on each of the examined stations continues to be assessed in two ways:

-- a mark is awarded using a structured mark sheet containing assessment criteria for each content area and for each assessed domain; - an holistic judgement is given using one of the categories: pass; borderline pass; borderline fail; or fail.
+- a mark is awarded using a structured mark sheet containing assessment criteria for each content area and for each assessed domain; - an holistic judgement is given using one of the categories: pass, borderline or fail.
+This is a change from the previous arrangement of pass, borderline pass, borderline fail and fail.